 When facing a divorce and the impact it can have on your life, you need someone acting as a strong legal advocate on your behalf.
-At the Law Offices of Martin A. Delaney III, Ltd., our Palatine divorce attorneys have more than 45 years of experience representing clients in handling both contested and uncontested divorce cases.
+At Delaney Heckman, our Palatine divorce attorneys have more than 45 years of experience representing clients in handling both contested and uncontested divorce cases.
 We provide the professional legal guidance you need to protect your rights in any divorce orders issued.

 Representing Your Interests in Illinois Divorce Cases